 Three places in Virginia can lay claim to where America was born.
 The first permanent English settlers arrived at Jamestown in 1607.
 At Williamsburg, the ideas of independence and revolution took form.
 The siege of Yorktown in 1781 was the last major battle of the American Revolution.
 In this Historic Triangle, discover the history of the diverse people whose lives form the earliest chapters of America’s story.
 Experience the past and enjoy commemorative events, educational programming, and entertainment all in one place.
 In fact, we’ve packaged a Historic Triangle ticket so that you can save when you explore all three places.

 Discover the world of the settlers who established the first permanent British settlement in the New World at Historic Jamestowne, a National Park Service and Preservation Virginia site.
 Then visit Jamestown Settlement and watch 1607: A Nation Takes Root, explore artifact-filled exhibit galleries, board replicas of the Susan Constant, Godspeed, and Discovery, and see re-creations of a Powhatan Indian village and a 1610-1614 English fort.

 Explore Yorktown Battlefield, a National Park Service site.
 Then stroll through the 18th-century village of Yorktown.
 The American Revolution Museum at Yorktown offers unique looks at the lives of everyday people overtaken by revolutionary events.
 Explore museum exhibits recounting the lives of individuals, a re-created Continental Army encampment, and a 1780s farm.

-The Colonial Parkway is a 23-mile scenic roadway stretching from the York River at Yorktown to the James River Jamestown, connecting Virginia's Historic Triangle--Jamestown, Williamsburg, and Yorktown.
-It is operated and maintained by the National Park Service.
+The Colonial Parkway is a 23-mile scenic roadway stretching from the York River at Yorktown to the James River at Jamestown, connecting Virginia's Historic Triangle — Jamestown, Williamsburg, and Yorktown.

 Other Local Attractions